 These stats prove that push notifications are not only reaching people multiple times a day, but that Americans literally can’t put their phones down.
 This means that mobile marketers can and should utilize push notifications to encourage engagement and retention.

-In this in-depth guide, we cover everything you need to know about push notifications, including the types of notifications, why opt-ins are essential, mistakes to avoid and steps to success, and industry-specific case studies to inspire your short- and long-term strategies.
+In this in-depth guide, we cover everything you need to know about what is push notification, including the types of notifications, why opt-ins are essential, mistakes to avoid and steps to success, and industry-specific case studies to inspire your short- and long-term strategies.
 We also encourage you to head to our infographic featuring all our tips to increase engagement.

 Push notifications and SMS are both great ways to engage with customers, but they have different methods of delivery and communication objectives.
 One of the main differences is the delivery method.
 With push notifications, a customer must download your app before they can receive a notification compared to an SMS that they opt-in to.